jalleng/imageGallery/README.md

 node server.js
 ```

- -Sixth: Navigate your browser to the following url.
+ -Sixth: Navigate your browser to the following url-
   http://localhost:3000/

 ### TESTS